Sexual harassment in the workplace is far more common than many people realised. As an employer, are you equipped to deal with it effectively?

 First and foremost, I can't say this strongly enough:

-YOU MUST TAKE IT SERIOUSLY AND BE READY TO ACT SWIFTLY
+YOU MUST TAKE ANY ALLEGATION OF SEXUAL HARASSMENT SERIOUSLY AND BE READY TO ACT SWIFTLY

 - Take your personal feelings about either person involved out of the equation - you are dealing with a legally contentious matter.
 Be professional, regardless of how well you know one or both people involved, don't jump to conclusions and get legal advice as soon as possible.